The assessment of students’ learning and progress is central to effective teaching and learning. The purpose of this assessment is:

 - External examination including GCSE/BTEC/GCE examinations

 As part of the school’s assessment process, our students will sit internal test/exams during each academic year.
 KS4 and KS5 students will also take external exams.
-In order to assist our students with their revision, the following study skills guidance material has been made available for them.
+In order to assist our students with their revision, the study skills guidance material below has been made available for them.
 Additional support can also be obtained by students from their subject teachers, Heads of House, Form Tutors and Heads of Year.

 Teaching over time is resulting in high levels of progress in all Key Stages and subjects in the school and for all groups of learners.
 It is supporting standards in GCSE and AS examinations which are much higher than those found nationally.
 Teachers know their subjects extremely well and are secure in their knowledge of the needs of each of their students to ensure that the levels of challenge are appropriate for all individuals and groups to enable the highest possible rates of progress.
 Students who are academically more able are equally stretched to reach the highest possible standards in their examinations.